 The Hobbit Rallies

-Well was the best Labour Day rally I have been to.
+Well this was the best Labour Day rally I have been to.
 No angry people with angry placards.
 No scores of paid organisers busing in thousands of people during a paid.
-Just thousands of Kiwis coming into town and giving up a couple of hours on a public to celebrate the NZ film industry and send a clear message that regardless of what has happened, Kiwis wants The Hobbit filmed in NZ.
+Just thousands of Kiwis coming into town and giving up a couple of hours on a public holiday to celebrate the NZ film industry and send a clear message that regardless of what has happened, Kiwis wants The Hobbit filmed in NZ.

 This was my favourite placard – Gollum wanting his precious home saved.